ecrotty/edcrotty.com/README.md

    - Set your GitHub username in environment variables
    - The site will automatically display your pinned repositories

-6. **Contact Integration**:
+6. **Calendly Integration**:
-   - Configure your Calendly URL in environment variables
+   - Set your Calendly URL in environment variables
-   - Customize contact messages in `src/data/contact.ts`
+   - A "Schedule Meeting" button will appear in the bottom right of every page
-   - The contact button appears in the bottom right of every page
+   - Customize button text and description in `src/data/contact.ts`

 ## 🚀 Getting Started